-Although many dogs (and even cats) seem to enjoy frolicking, digging, and sniffing around in the snow, as temperatures drop, cold weather pet safety can be a serious concern.
-Since pets aren’t as aware of cold weather limits, it’s important for pet owners to take certain precautions for dogs and cats in winter and watch for warning signs.
+As temperatures drop, cold weather pet safety can be a serious concern, even if many dogs (and cats) seem to enjoy frolicking, digging, and sniffing around in the snow.
+Pets aren’t as aware of cold weather limits.
+So, it’s important for pet owners to take precautions for dogs and cats in winter and watch for warning signs.

 COMMON COLD WEATHER PET Dangers

-Watch out for these common cold weather afflictions that are potential pet medical emergencies experienced by cats and dogs in winter, most of which are preventable with proper care:
+Watch out for common cold weather pet medical emergencies experienced by cats and dogs in winter.
+Most are preventable with proper care.

 HYPOTHERMIA IN PETS

-Even when it’s above freezing, pets’ extremities (including paws, noses, and ears) are especially susceptible to wind chill, making hypothermia one of the most common issues caused by frosty weather.
+Even when it’s above freezing, pets’ extremities (including paws, noses, and ears) are especially susceptible to wind chill.
+This makes hypothermia one of the most common issues caused by frosty weather.

 A dog’s normal body temperature should be between 101°F and 102.5°F, while the normal temperature for cats ranges from 100°F to 102.5°F. However, temperatures can vary depending on the pet’s age and other factors.
 Although temperatures below normal can be considered as hypothermia, generally temperatures below 99°F are more concerning.
 Symptoms of hypothermia in cats and dogs include paleness of skin, shivering, and listlessness to the point of lethargy.
 When sustained for too long, hypothermia can be fatal, leading to coma, heart failure, and other organ shutdowns.

 As soon as you suspect that your pet has hypothermia, try to keep them warm by wrapping them in warm blankets.
-You can also wrap a heating pad or a covered hot water bottle and put it near the pet’s body to increase their body temperature.
-Just make sure it’s not too hot and that it’s not directly on the skin, to avoid the risk of burns.
-Rubbing dry can help if the pet is just wet, but if you think they might have frostbite, rubbing the area with a towel can damage tissues.
+You can also place a wrapped heating pad or hot water bottle near your pet to increase body temperature.
+Just make sure it’s not too hot and that it’s not directly on the skin to avoid the risk of burns.
+Rubbing dry can help if the pet is just wet.
+However, if you think frostbite is a concern, rubbing the area with a towel can damage tissues.